MariaEgbuna/Data-Analyst-Portfolio/Superstore Sales (2014-2019)/README.md

 ![Top 20 Customers and their sales data](Images/Customers.png)

-* **Significant Customer Churn:** Several key customers who had high sales in 2017, such as Sean Miller, Tamara Chand,
-* and  Adrian Barton, had little to no sales in the final years of the dataset.
+* **Significant Customer Churn:** Several key customers who had high sales in 2017, such as Sean Miller, Tamara Chand, and  Adrian Barton, had little to no sales in the final years of the dataset.
 This indicates a significant loss of business from the most important clients.
 * **Widespread Decline:** The trend is widespread, affecting most of the top 10 customers.
 The combined sales from these customers, which were substantial in the years prior, dropped precipitously, mirroring the overall company-wide trend.

 ---

 ### PROFITABILITY ANALYSIS

+### KEY METRICS
+* **Total Profit** - $286,397.79
+* **Gross Profit Margin** - 12.46%
+* **Avg Discount Rate** - 14.04%
+* **Total Net Profit After Discount** - $(-36,184.45)

-A review of core financial indicators highlighted a significant discrepancy.
-Although the company maintains a solid Gross Profit Margin, an investigation into discounts showed that high-volume discounting is severely impacting the final Net Profit After Discount.
+Discrepancies in core financial indicators reveal that while the company's gross profit margin is healthy, extensive high-volume discounting is negatively impacting the final net profit after discounts.
 ```SQL
 SELECT
 	TO_CHAR (o.order_date, 'YYYY') AS years,